bloodraven66/speech_processing_academic_research_groups/README.md

-This contains a list of speech processing research groups in universities.
+This contains a list of speech processing research groups in universities around the world.
 It is by no means an exhaustive list, and it is not ordered by any criteria.
 Create a pull request to add new entries.

 Last updated: Sept 2023